 What’s Vegan at The Halal Guys?

-Vegan ordering at The Halal Guys requires one rule: skip the white sauce.
-The white sauce is mayonnaise-based — soybean/canola oil, egg yolk, vinegar, water, salt, and seasonings — so it’s vegetarian but not vegan.
-Older guides (including the prior version of this post) called the white sauce “dairy”; The Halal Guys’ published ingredient list shows no dairy, but it does contain egg, which still rules it out for vegans.
+Vegan ordering at The Halal Guys requires one rule: skip the signature white sauce.
+The creamy white sauce is mayonnaise-based, made with soybean or canola oil, egg yolk, vinegar, water, salt, and seasonings.
+That makes it vegetarian but not vegan.
+Older guides called the white sauce “dairy.”
+The Halal Guys’ published ingredient information shows no dairy, but it does contain egg, which still rules it out for vegans.

-- Falafel Platter, no white sauce — falafel, rice, lettuce, tomato, pita, hot sauce and/or BBQ.
+- Falafel Platter, no white sauce: falafel, basmati rice, lettuce, tomatoes, warm pita, hot sauce and/or BBQ.

-- Falafel Sandwich, no white sauce — same idea in a pita.
+- Falafel Sandwich, no white sauce: the same gyro-sandwich format in a warm pita.

-- Hummus + Baba Ganoush + Pita — a vegan mezze plate built from sides.
+- Hummus + Baba Ganoush + Pita Bread: a vegan mezze plate built from sides.

 Special Dietary Requirements and Allergies

-The Halal Guys publishes a nutritional and allergen guide on its website.
+The Halal Guys publishes a nutritional and allergen guide on its website, and that information is worth a look before you order.
 A few items vegetarians should know:

-- White sauce: Contains egg (mayonnaise base).
+- Signature white sauce: Contains egg (mayonnaise base).
 The company lists it as gluten-free and dairy-free, but not vegan.

-- Falafel: Contains chickpeas, herbs, and spices; check at the register for sesame and gluten cross-contact at your specific location.
+- Falafel: Ground chickpeas with a blend of herbs, onions, and spices.
+Check at the register for sesame and gluten cross-contact at your specific location.

-- Pita: Wheat-based and not gluten-free.
+- Pita bread: Wheat-based and not gluten-free.
 Order the platter without pita for a gluten-free vegetarian build.

-- Fryers: Falafel and fries are typically cooked in fryers shared with chicken nuggets/gyro at brick-and-mortar locations.
-The original Manhattan carts cook falafel in a dedicated fryer.
+- Fryers: Falafel and french fries are typically cooked in fryers shared with chicken and gyro at brick-and-mortar locations.
+The original New York City carts cook falafel in a dedicated fryer.
 If you’re strict about cross-contact, ask before ordering.

 - Hummus and baba ganoush: Both contain tahini (sesame).
 Skip if you have a sesame allergy.